ContextualElectronics/embedded-dev-env/README.md

 *  Open a terminal, navigate to the unzipped folder, execute `vagrant destroy` This will delete the VM from your system.

+## Gotchas

+If you are using Windows and receive an error that the Vagrant Home Directory can't have spaces in it due to a bug in Ruby, your User home directory probably has a space in it.

+* Create a folder "home" within C:\Hashicorp\Vagrant - `C:\Hashicorp\Vagrant\home` ( This assumes you used the default install directory for Vagrant )
+* Add the environment variable `VAGRANT_HOME` to Windows, see [http://www.computerhope.com/issues/ch000549.htm](http://www.computerhope.com/issues/ch000549.htm) if you don't know how.
+* Reboot your system for the new environment variable to take effect.
+* Try again...